vesoft-inc/nebula-br/README.md

         --name string            Specify backup name

         --storage string         backup target url, format: <SCHEME>://<PATH>.
-                                     <SCHEME>: a string indicating which backend type. optional: local, hdfs.
+                                     <SCHEME>: a string indicating which backend type. optional: local, s3.
-                                     now hdfs and local is supported, s3 and oss are still experimental.
                                      example:
                                      for local - "local:///the/local/path/to/backup"
                                      for s3  - "s3://example/url/to/the/backup